 The percentage is what most retail traders skip.
 The percentage decides position size.
 If your stop is 2% below your entry, and you want to risk 1% of your account on this trade, your position size has to be 0.5 of your account.
 If your stop is 4% below, your position size has to be 0.25 of your account.
 The stop is what tells you how many shares to buy.
 Not your conviction.
 Not the chart pattern.
 The stop.

-Number 3: R-expectation — long-run average R of trades like this.
+Number 3: R-expectation, the long-run average R of trades like this.

 R is the unit of trading.
 1R is what you risked on the trade.
 If your stop is 2% below entry and you took the trade with 1% of your account at risk, a trade that hits the stop is -1R (you lost what you risked) and a trade that runs to 3% above entry is +1.5R.
 The R-multiple is the only honest way to compare a 1m scalp to a swing trade, because it normalizes for the size of the bet.